Sunday, June 8, 2025

 Collecting the Enemy Records

-Every new pathogen attack ends up with a few new immune cells that carry their antigen records.
-Over a period of time, the immune system develops a collection of such immune cells.
-That is its ready reckoner of the enemies and the war strategies that worked against each of them.
-The immune system has effectively learned about all the enemies it has fought in the past and how to deal with them in the future.
+Every new pathogen attack ends with a few immune cells carrying its antigen’s record.
+Over time, the immune system gathers a collection of such ‘reference’ cells – it has learned about the enemies it has fought and how to deal with them in the future.

-Vaccination helps create such new records without a large-scale risk of infection.
-Some such records stay for life and some others fade away after a short duration.
-That is why you need a flu vaccine every year, a typhoid vaccine every two years, a tetanus vaccine every ten years, and a measles vaccine only once in your life.
+Vaccination helps create such new records without a risk of severe infection.
+Some references float in the blood for your entire life and others fade away after some duration, an outcome that depends on the antigen.
+That is why you need a flu vaccine every year, a typhoid vaccine every two years, a tetanus vaccine every ten years and a measles vaccine only once in your life.

-It is said that in a healthy body, nearly one million cells turn cancerous every day.
-This occurs because, in trillions of our body cells, oxidation reactions such as energy production happen continuously.
-Some of them can cause genetic mutations modifying the cell’s DNA.
-Some damages are so bad that the cell malfunctions and dies.
-But in about a million cells every day, the damage is weird enough that the cell, instead of dying, becomes immortal and hence, cancerous.
+In a healthy body, nearly one million cells turn cancerous every day.
+In trillions of our body cells, energy is produced continuously.
+Such reactions are inherently degenerative (oxidative and inflammatory) and can alter the cell’s DNA causing genetic mutations.
+Most changes are so extreme that the cell severely malfunctions and dies.
+But in about a million cells daily, the damage is not enough to kill the cell but sufficient to make it behave erratically.
 Read on this website: Your genetic blueprint: Genome, chromosomes, DNA, and genes.

 Overactive Immune System

-Just because low immunity is bad does not mean high immunity is good.
-It is desirable only if the immune system is functioning properly.
-A crude example: a faster car is better only if the roads are in good condition.
-Else, such a car going at high speed may end up in an accident.
+While low immunity is bad, overactive immunity is not necessarily good.
+High immunity is desirable only if the immune system is functioning properly.
+A faster car is preferred if the roads are in good condition.
+Otherwise, higher speeds may cause an accident.

 Immune Tolerance